-The valuations of completed investment properties are determined by:
+As at 30 June 2022, the valuations of completed investment properties were determined by:

 - market comparison approach that reflects recent sales transaction prices for similar properties; or - income capitalisation approach, which is arrived at by reference to net rental income allowing for reversionary income potential and market evidence of transaction prices for similar properties in the same locations and conditions, where appropriate.
 The capitalisation rate adopted is made by reference to the yield rates observed by the valuers for similar properties in the locality and adjusted based on the valuers' knowledge of the factors specific to the respective properties.